Jump to page contents

 Constitution Day CommemorationFriday, September 16, 201611:30 AMRhodes Tower, 1st floor, Michael Schwartz LibraryJoin us in the Library for free cupcakes to commemorate Constitution Day.
 Winners of the Online Contest will be announced and Northeast Ohio Voter Advocates (NOVA) will offer voter registration.

 DisplayVisit the Constitution Day display titled "We the People" located on the 1st floor of the Michael Schwartz Library (in Rhodes Tower).

 Call 216-875-9734 for more information.

-Join The Friends of the Cleveland State University Michael Schwartz Library for their 2016 spring Book Discussion Series.
+The Friends of the Cleveland State University Michael Schwartz Library presents its selections for their 2016/2017 Book Discussion Series.
 The book discussions are free and open to all faculty, staff, students and the general public.
+Join us!

 Questions?
 Call 216-875-9734 or email email@example.com.

 Permanent link to this topic.
 Posted 2016-09-08 15:38:04.
 Reply to Lauren_Felder.
 Categories: Library News.

 The Michael Schwartz Library invites you to explore its audio and video collections in Multimedia Services.
 To insure that the materials you need will be available to you when you need them, please reserve videos in the library's collection as soon as possible by calling Multimedia Services at 216-687-9337.

 Please contact Edith Creighton at firstname.lastname@example.org or 216-687-2142 if you have any questions.